Introduction

 Chester Clark House, November 2003.
 This view is from the southeast, with the original structure to the left and the 1940s-era addition to the right.
 Photo Credit: Kevin S. Forsyth.

-Chester Clark (c.1899 - ?) purchased the house (from an intervening owner who dug out the basement) in the mid-1930s for his family.
+Dr. Clark purchased this house in 1936.
+The previous owner, who acquired it from the Willmarth estate, had dug out the basement.
 In subsequent years, many changes transformed the original, boxy structure:

 The lot lies at the southwest corner of what is now the Lantern Hill subdivision, which was developed in the 1950s as a faculty housing cooperative.
-Note that original Historic Commission documents list this site as 1107 Burcham, which is the lot just to the east.
+Note that original Historic Commission documents list this site as 1107 Burcham, which is the lot just to the east, and spell the Willmarth name with one ‘L’ despite substantial evidence for two.